StalkerBuster/sb-gen/README.md

-# pi-gen
+# sb-gen

-_Tool used to create the raspberrypi.org Raspbian images_
+_Tool used to create the StalkerBuster raspberrypi images_

+This tool is a modified fork from the default Raspbian image as created by
+@RPi-Distro/pi-gen.

 ## Dependencies